 Los Angeles Discrimination Attorney

 Have you been discriminated against in the workplace due to your age, race, gender, national origin, or a disability?
-The Los Angeles discrimination lawyers at Feldman Browne Olivares provide skilled legal representation for clients who have been discriminated against in the workplace.
-We are honored to have three of our attorneys recognized by our peers with inclusion on the Super Lawyers® list multiple years in a row for the results we have gotten for our clients.
+The Los Angeles discrimination lawyers at Feldman Browne Olivares provide skilled legal representation for clients facing workplace discrimination.
+We are honored to have three attorneys recognized with inclusion on the Super Lawyers® list multiple years in a row.

 Discrimination Violates the Law

-The California Fair Employment and Housing Act (FEHA) protects against discrimination in the workplace based on race, gender, and other protected classes.
+Title VII of the Civil Rights Act of 1964 provides federal employment law protections against workplace discrimination.
+The California Fair Employment and Housing Act (FEHA) protects against discrimination based on race, gender, sexual orientation, and other protected characteristics.
 The law prohibits employers from harassing, demoting, failing to promote, terminating, or otherwise harassing an employee based on protected characteristics.

-We advocate for employees in all types of discrimination cases, including:
+We advocate for Southern California employees in all types of discrimination cases, including:

 - Age discrimination